MUTOR-2/HistoryAndPracticeOfMultimedia/_units/05/index.md

 3a) an example may be a photograph that has been created digitally to simulate reality—hyperreality;

-{% include img-figure desc="A digitally created image" url="https://venturebeat.com/wp-content/uploads/2017/05/baby-x-3.jpg?w=1200&strip=all" %}
+{% include img-figure description="Soul Machine's BabyX"
+url="https://venturebeat.com/wp-content/uploads/2017/05/baby-x-3.jpg?w=1200&strip=all" %}

 3b) a corresponding example in the realm of audio could be a recording of a digitally simulated instrument